-- The surgeon will remove as much of the endometriosis tissue as possible from organs like your ovaries, bladder, fallopian tubes, and rectum.
+- The surgeon will remove as much of the tissue as possible from organs like your ovaries, bladder, fallopian tubes, and rectum.
 A sample of this tissue may go to a lab for testing.

 - Lastly, the surgeon will close up your incisions.